dozoisch/react-redux-provide/README.md

 The API surface area is [naturally tiny](https://github.com/loggur/react-redux-provide/blob/master/src/index.js).
 You typically only need to concern yourself with the two main exports:

-1.  `provide (Object propTypes)` - The decorator which allows you to assign providers to components.
+1.  `provide` - The decorator which allows you to assign providers to components.

 2.  `assignProviders (Optional Object initialState, Object providers, Object components)` - Assigns providers to components of course!
 Optionally initialize the store's state.
 Check [the source](https://github.com/loggur/react-redux-provide/blob/master/src/assignProviders.js) for exact usage.